avalon-lang/avaloni/README.md

 ## State of the project

-**The interpreter is in progress : THERE IS A SEVERE BUG IN THE QUANTUM INTERPRETER, GETTING FIXED.**
+**The interpreter is in progress: since 1-Qubit gates and data can be tested successfully, development is halted to document what's available.**

 As of this writing, 1-Qubit quantum gates can be tested.
 Precisely, the following gates are available in the SDK: